 What we need

 The Proclamation Trust will be what’s known as the ‘Controller’ of the personal data you provide to us.
-We only collect basic personal data about you which does not include any special types of information (other than dietary requirements) or location based information.
-This does however include name, address, email etc.
+We only collect basic personal data (name, address, email etc) and such special types of information as we require to discharge our duty of care towards students (for example dietary requirements and information on some medical conditions).
+We do not collect location based information.

 Why we need it

-We need to know your basic personal data in order to provide you with our services, particularly in order for you to make bookings for our conferences.
+We need to know your basic personal data in order to provide you with our services and discharge our duty of care during your time as a student.
 We will not collect any personal data from you we do not need in order to provide and oversee this service to you.
-We gather the data to enable us to fulfill our contract with you for your booking.
-We retain the data after the event for our legitimate business interests, including to inform you of future similar events.
+We gather the data to enable us to fulfill our contract with you for your training.
+We retain the data after your training has ended for our legitimate business interests, including to keep you informed of news from the Proclamation Trust, reunions which may be organised and other events you may be interested in.
 You may ask us to delete such data at any time (see What are your rights?, below).

 What we do with it

 All the personal data we process is processed by our staff in the UK, although for the purposes of IT hosting and maintenance this information may be located on servers within the European Union.
-Financial transactions are handled by our card payment service providers.
-We will share transaction data with our payment services providers only to the extent necessary for the purposes of processing your payments, refunding such payments and dealing with complaints and queries relating to such payments and refunds.
-No other third parties have access to your personal data unless the law allows them to do so.
+No third parties have access to your personal data unless the law allows them to do so.
 We do not share your data with other organisations.

 We have a Data Protection regime in place to oversee the effective and secure processing of your personal data.